jkeltsc/normalize-plex-files/readme.md

 ### 7.2.3.
 VS Code SQL Execution: SQLite
 [VS Code SQLite](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite) can execute the files within VS Code.
 However, you need to define `:movies_section_name` and `:series_section_name` named parameters, as in the SQLite Command Line example above.
-To do so, copy the `.vscode/setting.json.example` to `.vscode/setting.json` and adjust accordingly.
+To do so, adjust `.vscode/setting.json` accordingly.
 Additionally, you need to manually switch the language in VS Code to SQLite, as the automatic language detecton will recognize the file as python.